chaeyoung-lee/chaeyoung-lee.github.io/index.md

 ## About me
-I am an incoming Ph.D. student in Computer Science at Stanford, interested in the intersection of mobile embedded systems and human-computer interaction.
-I am currently looking for a research advisor for my first-year rotation.
+I am a first-year Ph.D. student in Computer Science at Stanford, interested in the intersection of mobile embedded systems and energy efficient computing.
+I am currently advised by Professor [Zerina Kapetanovic](https://www.zerinakapetanovic.com/).

-I received a B.S. in Electrical Engineering & Computer Science at Yale (2023), where I was part of the [Yale Efficient Computing Lab](http://www.yecl.org/) group advised by [Lin Zhong](http://www.linzhong.org/).
+I received a B.S. in Electrical Engineering & Computer Science at Yale (2023), where I was part of the [Yale Efficient Computing Lab](http://www.yecl.org/) group advised by Professor [Lin Zhong](http://www.linzhong.org/).
 My research was on 5G Cloud RAN.

 ## Publications
 [CLEval: Character-Level Evaluation for Text Detection and Recognition Task](https://openaccess.thecvf.com/content_CVPRW_2020/html/w34/Baek_CLEval_Character-Level_Evaluation_for_Text_Detection_and_Recognition_Tasks_CVPRW_2020_paper.html)<br/>